openshift/training/docs/02-install.md

-# Basic/Default Installations
+# Basic Installations

+The scope of the new OpenShift 4 installer is purposefully narrow.
+It is designed for simplicity and ensured success.
+Many of the items and configurations that were previously handled by the installer are now expected to be "Day 1" operations, performed just after the installation of the control plane and basic workers completes.
 The installer provides a guided experience for provisioning the cluster on a particular platform.
 As of this writing, only AWS is a supported target.

-The following demonstrates an install using the wizard as an example.
+This section demonstrates an install using the wizard as an example.
 It is possible to run the installation in one terminal and then have another terminal on the host available to watch the log file, if desired.